-Risk impact:

-Low - risk could have impact to operations without impact to yearly plans.

-Medium - risk could have impact to company's short-term plans implementation.
+Risk impact: Risk probability: Risk level: Low - risk could have impact to operations without impact to yearly Low - there should be several unrelated Low - risk managed if cost of management does not outweigh possible impact. company's short-term plans events for risk to materialize.
+Medium - there is 50% chance of risk to materialize.
+Medium - in most cases risk managed or monitored, but there could be decision to monitor risk. implementation.
 High - risk could have major impact to company's strategy implementation.

-Risk probability:

-Low - there should be several unrelated events for risk to materialize.

-Medium - there is 50% chance of risk to materialize.

 High - almost certain that risk can materialize in 3-year period.

-Risk level:

-Low - risk managed if cost of management does not outweigh possible impact.

-Medium - in most cases risk managed or monitored, but there could be decision to monitor risk.

 High - risk actively managed with possible exception made by the Board (In some cases strategy review process could be initiated to reduce level of risk).